 Spring Season in Nepal lasts from March to May and is not just the best time for this trek but other treks all over Nepal.
 The temperature in Manaslu during this season ranges between 4 to 18 degrees Celsius.
 This is the time for flora and vegetation to bloom.
 Rhododendron forest along the way looks beautiful and the sky is clear, giving way to vivid mountain views.
 In particular, April is regarded to be the best time for Manaslu Circuit Trek.

 During the Autumn season from September to November, the weather is neither hot nor too cold.
 On average, the temperatures range from 8 to 20 degrees Celsius.
-At nights in the higher altitude, the temperature may fall to -3 degrees Celsius.
+At nights in a higher altitude, the temperature may fall to -3 degrees Celsius.

 The Winter season from December to February is the coldest, with temperatures ranging from -10 to 15 degrees Celsius.
 You have to be extra cautious of snowfall at an altitude over 4,000m/13,123ft.
 The end of February can be considered for the trek as it is a farewell to the winter season and the views of Manaslu mountain are clear.
-The Monsoon/Summer season is muddy and slippery due to downpour.
+The Monsoon/Summer season is muddy and slippery due to downpours.
 There might be chances of landslides and floods hence best if avoided.

 Manaslu trek is graded as a moderate to difficult trek.
-The difficulty depends on many factors, including the number of trekking days, maximum elevation, trekking season, climatic zones, and terrain.
+The Manaslu Trek difficulty depends on many factors, including the number of trekking days, maximum elevation, trekking season, climatic zones, and terrain.
 It is one of the more physically demanding trekking trails in Nepal that require you to be physically fit.

 The trek lasts till 13 days where you will have to walk for an average of 5 to 6 hours.
 At a maximum, you might have to walk for 9 hours a day and at a minimum of 3 hours some days.
 Moreover, the Budhi Gandaki valley and Nubri Valley trails are challenging with winding paths with gravel roads and stone staircases.
 At times the frequent ascends and descends gets tiring.
 It takes you across six different climatic zones starting from sub-tropical then to tundra climate along with the 177km Manaslu circuit trek distance.